AnthonyDel28/AnthonyDel28/README.md

 **Hello and welcome to my Github profile 👨**

 ### &nbsp;&nbsp; 📌 About me
 I'm Anthony, a junior web developer.
 Passionate about development for years, I learned web technologies in order to be able to develop in a full stack way.
-I develop front end as well as back end, and I have years of experience with Adobe licensing (especially Photoshop).
+I develop front end as well as back end, and I have years of experience with the Adobe license (especially Photoshop).
 All these skills allow me to be able to develop all the elements of a web application.

 Want to know more about me?